build3r/TodayILearned/stoic_lessons/lessons_2021.md

      2. Work for the common good.
      3. Match our needs and wants with what is in our control.
      4. Embrace what nature has in store for us.”
+266. All events will make sense if you zoom and look from a larger perspective.
+Try to pretend that each event whether good or bad was willed to happen specifically for you. this help you in not fighting it.
+267. Things repeat, if something happens to you know that it has happened someone else before.
+And as they have survived you will too
+268. When you experience happiness or joy do not try to hold it on, it is not under your control.
+Enjoy it remember it.Once you have experienced it is same as experiencing it for eternity.
+269. Devastation is factor of how unlikely we considered that event in first place.
+It can't affect you if you had assumed the worse to begin with and where not attached.
+270. The attachments are what make us hard to accept change.
+The only permanent thing is our capacity for reasoned choice.